aprsworld/aprsI2C/aprs/pzPowerI2C.md

 ---|---|---
 --param|value|`save` or `defaults` or `reset_cpu` or value in the range of 0 to 65535 --set-serial|new serial|serial prefix (A to Z) combined with serial number 0 to 65535 --set-adc-ticks|ticks|10 millisecond (?) ticks between ADC samples.
+Range 0 to 65534
-Range TBD --set-startup-power-on-delay|seconds|Seconds after pzPowerI2C startup before power is turned on to PI.
+--set-startup-power-on-delay|seconds|Seconds after pzPowerI2C startup before power is turned on to PI.
 0 for no delay.
 65535 to disable automatic power on